jonaseltes/jekyll-netlify-cms/_posts/2019-12-19-we-are-back-swedish-work-lab-and-its-first-pilot.md

 <h3> Workshop No. 2 </h3>
 As a next step, our bigger “pilot task-force” was asked to explore where these culture enabling skills could be found and analyse how to use them in order to create a clear and objective nomenclature.
 We looked at various academic research, future trend forecasts and existing job portals that helped us get a deeper understanding of what we actually were about to pilot and why this was needed.

 With all this information collected and analysed, we have a good base for the first version of our pilot.
 We will update you more on that after the holidays and wish everyone a merry Christmas and a happy new year.
-May the blobs be with you!
+May the blobs be with you